feenkcom/RemoteServiceReplication/design/RemoteServiceReplication.md

 * Do all objects going to the remote environment require an object identifier?
 If not, how do you map the #remoteSend: message to the objects in the graph?

 * How are instance variables mapped?
-To indeces or to names?
+To indices or to names?